-The walk along the Ulverston canal is a lovely flat walk of 4.2km, suitable for prams and wheelchairs.
-Starting from Canal Foot, parking is available at the Bay Horse Pub.
-As you step out of the car, you are instantly hit with diverse views across Morecambe bay, over to the Lake District fells, not forgetting the Hoad Monument standing tall above Ulverston.
-If you are lucky, you will spot trains going over the river Leven Viaduct.
-Next to the car park is a green with picnic tables ideal for enjoying the views and watching the birdlife.
+The Ulverston canal walk is a gentle flat walk of 4.2km, suitable for prams and wheelchairs.
+Parking is available at the Bay Horse Hotel and Restaurant at Canal Foot.
+As you step out of the car, you are instantly greeted with diverse panoramic views.
+Look across The Levens Estuary over, then to the Lake District fells and the Hoad Monument standing tall above Ulverston.
+If you are lucky, you will spot trains chugging over the Leven Viaduct.
+Next to the car park are picnic tables ideal for enjoying the views and watching the birdlife.

-The walkway starts right next to the canal green and is signposted well.
+The Ulverston Canal walk starts right next to the canal green and is signposted well.
 Once parked, cross over a footbridge and walk passed the old Canal Gates with the Canal on your left.
-A popular spot for fishing and cormorants alike, both after the same thing.
+A popular spot for fishermen and cormorants alike.
 It’s hard to imagine such a serene place accommodating thousands of trading vessels as it would have in the past.

-On the other side of the Canal is the GlaxoSmithKline factory, which contrasts the abundance of wildlife you will see on the walk.
-The chimneys at varying heights add to the character and variety of things on display.
-Several benches are scattered along the route; these seats are cast iron, featuring red squirrels and vines.
-GlaxoSmithKline donated these benches to the town to give back to the area.
+On the other side of the Canal is the GlaxoSmithKline factory.
+The industrial look is a contrast to the abundance of wildlife you will see on the walk.
+The chimneys at varying heights add to the character of the Ulverston Canal Walk.
+You will find cast Iron benches scattered along the route, which feature red squirrels and vines.
+GlaxoSmithKline donated these benches to Ulverston as a gesture to the community.

-You certainly won’t get lost on this walk; keep following the path straight to town.
-Midway you will come to the only surviving rolling bridge in Europe.
-This hydraulically powered bridge was built in 1880 by Furness Railway Bardsea Branch and rolled back into a recess in the Canal, creating an opening for ships to continue on their journey whilst also giving trains the ability to cross the Canal.
-The bridge is no longer in use; instead, it is an art installation that will capture the imagination of any inquisitive child and show them how the bridge would have worked.
+The path leads straight to town and it’s impossible to get lost.
+Midway, you will come to the only surviving rolling bridge in Europe.
+This hydraulically powered bridge was built in 1880 by Furness Railway Bardsea Branch.
+It rolled back into a recess in the Canal, creating an opening for ships to continue on their journey; whilst also allowing trains to cross the Canal.
+The bridge is no longer in use; instead, it is an art installation.
+Capturing the imagination of any inquisitive child and showing them how the bridge would have worked.

-Soon you will reach Canal Head through the Six Arches Bridge at Middle basin.
-Still a hive of activity to this day but not entirely like it was, once being the home of shipyards, foundry and iron works.
-From here, you can carry on into the town if you are feeling more energetic, or you can turn and retrace your step.
-Take the option to stop at the Bay horse for refreshments or lunch served from noon.
+Soon you will reach Canal Head through the Six Arches Bridge at the Middle basin.
+Still a hive of activity to this day but not entirely like it was.
+Once the home of shipyards, foundry and ironworks.